ACTIVITY

 Between 1947 and 1949, debates about Palestine within the United Nations pulled dozens of countries into the determination of the land’s fate – national interests and transnational sympathies shaped attitudes towards the partition of Palestine and the ensuing Arab-Israeli war.
 The war riveted the attention of the world – for reasons that still apply in our own day.

-Antisemitism, Sexuality, and Sadism
+Antisemitism, sexuality, and sadism

 Seminar | For Scholars